Marilyn Stafford: Life and work

 In Paris Stafford also worked as a fashion photographer for a public relations agency, photographing various types of clothing.
 Fashion photography of haute couture (custom-fitted) clothing at that time was normally modelled in opulent surroundings so as to convey a sense of luxury.
 In photographing the new ready-to-wear clothing of the time, Stafford instead took a documentary approach, photographing models in the streets, suggesting more down-to-earth situations.

 In the late 1950s her husband's work sent the couple to Rome, then in the early 1960s to Beirut for over a year.
 Stafford travelled extensively in Lebanon, photographing people and places, later collected in her book Silent Stories: A Photographic Journey through Lebanon in the Sixties (1998).

 Stafford and her husband separated.
 In the mid-1960s she moved to London, working as a photographer in various roles.
 She worked freelance as an international photojournalist for The Observer on both commissions and self-assigned projects, one of few women photographers working for national newspapers at that time.
 In 1972 she spent a month photographing Indira Gandhi, Prime Minister of India.
 She worked as a stills photographer on feature films and commercials, including on All Neat in Black Stockings (1969).

-Throughout her career she has made portraits, including those of Cartier-Bresson, Edith Piaf, Italo Calvino, Le Corbusier, Renato Guttuso, Carlo Levi, Sharon Tate, Donovan, Christopher Logue, Lee Marvin, Joanna Lumley, David Frost, Sir Richard Attenborough, Sir Alan Bates, and Twiggy.
+Throughout her career she has made portraits, including those of Cartier-Bresson, Edith Piaf, Italo Calvino, Le Corbusier, Renato Guttuso, Carlo Levi, Sharon Tate, Donovan, Christopher Logue, Lee Marvin, Joanna Lumley, David Frost, Richard Attenborough, Alan Bates, and Twiggy.